ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 Using AirSim with ArduPilot
 ---------------------------

-Make sure that you have setup ArduPilot SITL, completed the Unreal Environment setup and verified that both are working individually before proceeding.
+Make sure that you have setup ArduPilot SITL, completed the Unreal Environment setup or have the binaries downloaded and verified that both are working individually before proceeding.

 .. note::

-    Go to ``Edit->Editor Preferences``, in the ``Search`` box type ``CPU`` and ensure that the ``Use Less CPU when in Background`` is unchecked.
+    Running in UE Editor: Go to ``Edit->Editor Preferences``, in the ``Search`` box type ``CPU`` and ensure that the ``Use Less CPU when in Background`` is unchecked.

 `AirSim's settings.json file <https://github.com/microsoft/AirSim/blob/master/docs/settings.md>`__ specifies the vehicle and it's various properties.
 See the page for the options available.